open-feature/flagd/docs/configuration/configuration.md

 flagd start --uri core.openfeature.dev/default/my_example
 ```

+In this example, `default/my_example` expected to be a valid FeatureFlagConfiguration resource, where `default` is the
+namespace and `my_example` being the resource name.

 ### Filepath provider

 File path sync provider reads and watch the source file for updates(ex:- changes and deletions).